DarkWiiPlayer/restia/readme.md

 ### Controller

-The `restia.controller` module provides a simple helper function that accepts the main controller code and an error handler.
+The `restia.controller` module provides helper functions to find and call request handlers.
+It supports both a *one handler per file* approach, where the controller module returns a function, or a more rails-like system where each controller has several actions (that is, the module returns a table).

-It acts very similar to `xpcall`, but in case of error, it runs the message handler and instantly terminates the request.
+The module also takes care of catching errors and running a handler that can take care of reporting the error in a suitable manner.

 ### Secret